gravitational/teleport/examples/chart/teleport-daemonset/README.md

 kubectl logs deploy/teleport -c teleport-sidecar
 ```

-You can view debug logs for the node-level Teleport service with this command:
+You can view debug logs for the Teleport service running on the Kubernetes worker nodes with this command:

 ```console
 kubectl logs daemonset/teleport-node